2xs/pip-mpu-armv7-launcher/README.md

 # pip-mpu-launcher

-A partition illustrating all the system calls provided by Pip.
+A partition illustrating all the system calls provided by Pip MPU.

 ## Compilation